ceford/cefjdemos-data-jdm-user-en/articles/hosting-notes/apache-php-handler.md

 ## Notes

-To determine which method your web server is using to handle php files use the **Administrator / System / System Information* links and select the PHP Information tab.
+To determine which method your web server is using to handle php files use the **Administrator / System / System Information** links and select the PHP Information tab.
 Search the page for **Server API**.
 The common ways for an Apache web server to handle PHP files include the following:

 ### DSO (mod_php)

 - **Advantage:** one of the fastest handlers available.
 - **Disadvantage:** only works with a single version of PHP; files saved by php scripts are owned by the Apache user **except** when used in conjunction with mod_ruid2.
 - **To recognise:** Server API - Apache 2.0 Handler

 ### CGI/FastCGI

 - **Advantage:** scripts run as the domain or subdomain user, very fast handler.
 - **Disadvantage:** slower than mod_php, cannot put PHP configuration changes in an .htaccess file.
 - **To Recognise:** Server API - CGI/FastCGI

 ### FPM/FastCGI

 - **Advantage:** very fast, additional level of flexibility.
 - **Disadvantage:** uses more memory than most of the others, cannot put PHP configuration changes in an .htaccess file.
 - **To Recognise:** Server API - FPM/FastCGI

 ### LSAPI (mod_lsapi)

+LiteSpeed Server Application Programming Interface is a PHP handler designed specifically for LiteSpeed Web Server, emphasising high performance and efficiency.

 - **Advantages:**
    - Provides support for caching.